Electrical contractors in

 Insurance Minimums

 Kentucky requires $300,000 general liability insurance minimum for electrical contractors.
 Workers compensation required if employing others.
-Bonding requirements vary by project scope.
+Many municipalities require $500,000 minimum for permits.

 How to Get Licensed